Ex-White House lawyer defies House subpoena for Mueller docs

 Executive privilege is the president's power to keep information from the courts , Congress and the public to protect the confidentiality of the Oval Office decision-making process.
 There is no reference to executive privilege in the Constitution, but the Supreme Court has held that it derives from the president's ability to carry out the duties the commander in chief holds under the Constitution.

-Besides documents, the House Judiciary Committee's subpoena asked McGahn to testify later this month.
-Trump has signaled he will try to block McGahn from appearing.
+Nadler also threatened to hold McGahn in contempt of Congress if he doesn't testify before the committee later this month.
+Trump has signaled he will try to block McGahn from appearing, despite a committee subpoena.
 McGahn's lawyer said that he will "maintain the status quo" and wait for the White House and the committee to reach an agreement.

 "As you will appreciate, Mr. McGahn, as a former assistant to the president and the most senior attorney for the president in his official capacity, continues to owe certain duties and obligations to the President which he is not free to disregard," wrote attorney William Burck.